-Route information for this peak is found on page 365.
+Climbing and access information for this peak is on Page 365 of the book.
 Matt Durrant and especially Livingston Douglas have provided updates which will help you explore this mountain.
 Livingston points out that the peak’s summit block is a difficult Class 3 bushwack rather than the Class 2 rating found in the book.
+USGS Paris Peak.
 Updated October 2018

 2014 Updates by Matt Durrant

-From Highway 89 in Bloomington, ID, turn west onto the signed Bloomington canyon road and follow this road for approximately 7.5 miles past the National Forest boundary and park in the developed Paris Peak Trailhead parking lot.
-The North Fork Bloomington Canyon is the drainage to yours south.
-This drainage gives you access to all the peaks in this area including Paris, North Paris, Whiteface, and Castletop.
-For Paris and North Paris simply follow the ATV trail to the meadow between the two peaks and then work your way to the summit of either.
 Whiteface and Castletop can easily be combined with Paris and North Paris for an amazing traverse by following the ridge that leads west from North Paris and continuing on the same ridge as it circles back to the summit on Castletop and then back down to the trailhead.
-For an ascent of Whiteface only, work your way up the North Fork Bloomington Canyon, all the way to it’s end and then ascent the peak from the south.
-For Castletop, simply cross the bottom of the canyon and work your way up the open ridge to the northwest of the trailhead
+For an ascent of Whiteface only, work your way up the North Fork Bloomington Canyon, all the way to its end and then ascend the peak from the south.
+For Castletop, simply cross the bottom of the canyon and work your way up the open ridge to the northwest of the trailhead.

 2018 Updates by Livingston Douglas

 The South Ridge probably IS of Class 2 difficulty up to the summit cap.
-However, it climbs up through thick desert scrub (as on the Southwest Face) and there is a steep section in the 9,000-9,200 foot area that may require the use of your hands.
+However, it climbs up through thick desert scrub (as on the Southwest Face) and there is a steep section in the 9,000- to 9,200-foot area that may require the use of your hands.
 It also has a few rocky outcrops on the ridge crest itself (which can probably be avoided on the L/W side of the ridge).
 The North Ridge is AT LEAST Class 3 difficulty.
-I intended to descend the “Class 2” North Ridge but opted for the easier Northwest Face (which is a full-on Class 3 descent on steep boulders high up).
-The North Ridge is very clogged with trees and blowdown (on top of the steep boulders).
-Perhaps below 9,100’ that ridge is Class 2, but it most certainly is NOT Class 2 above the 9,100-foot level.
+I intended to descend the “Class 2” North Ridge but opted for the easier Northwest Face, which is a full-on Class 3 descent on steep boulders high up.
+The North Ridge is very clogged with trees and blowdown on top of steep boulders.
+Perhaps below 9,100 feet that ridge is Class 2, but it most certainly is NOT Class 2 above the 9,100-foot level.
 From the open terrain of the upper Northwest Face, I got a good look at the North Ridge to the right of me.

 West Face, Class 3